🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 5. How does wavelength affect fringe width?

-6. What happens to the fringe width if the entire Young’s double-slit apparatus is immersed in water?
+6. What happens to the fringe spacing if the entire Young’s double-slit apparatus is immersed in water?
 (Hint: Consider the change in the refractive index and its effect on wavelength).

 7. Show mathematically that the width of a dark fringe is identical to the width of a bright fringe.